The Other Side of the Curtain:

 You try to stack the odds in your favor wherever possible.

 You apply to a lot of diverse opportunities, hoping that it all evens out in the end.

 You do plenty of composing that's not for contests.

-You write music for your friends to perform.
+You write music for your friends and yourself to perform.